 Haemil Hanok Guesthouse

-Set close to the Jongmyo Shrine and Ikseon-dong Hanok Village, this hanok has double, triple and quadruple rooms.
+This hanok, set close to the Jongmyo Shrine and Ikseon-dong Hanok Village, has double, triple, and quadruple rooms.

-Past guests that stayed at Haemil Hanok Guesthouse have given this property a great rating for its outstanding service as the main highlight for their stay.
+Past guests who stayed at Haemil Hanok Guesthouse have given this property a great rating, citing its outstanding service as the main highlight of their stay.

-It is worth knowing that smoking is not permitted anywhere, and you will have access to the hotel’s laundry services, useful when you travel for a longer period or pack light.
+It is worth knowing that smoking is not permitted anywhere, and you will have access to the hotel’s laundry services, which is valuable when you travel for a more extended period or pack light.

 The highlight of this place?
 The in-house BBQ facilities.